Hōrai Valley

 The Hōrai Valley (蓬莱峡, Hōrai-kyō) is a geographical area that is located in the Rokkō Mountains, Hyōgo, Japan.
 This valley is a part of Setonaikai National Park in Japan.
 The name of Hōrai Valley coming from a name of the mountain in a mystical land found in Chinese mythology.

 Outline

-Horai Valley is a typical ‘Badland' along Ōtada River in the Rokkō Mountains.
-It is said that there is no so many typical bad land as Hōrai Valley.
-The valley is made from granite and the stones are soft enough to be broken by hands of climbers.
-Many climbers and tourists are attracted by the unique sights just not far from down town of Osaka or Kobe.
+Horai Valley is located along the upper reaches of the Ōtada River in the Rokkō Mountains.
+Although the valley is considered to be a badland, the rugged terrain found here is rare in other badlands around the world.
+The valley is characterized by its white granite cliffs that stretch up to a hundred meters high, creating sawtooth-like ridges.
+This granite is brittle enough to be easily broken by the hands of climbers.

-Hōrai Valley is made of two parts.
-The lower part, Hōrai Valley for the narrow part, and the upper part, Oku-Horai Valley, or Deep Hōrai Valley.
+Because of its alien landscape, this location has often been used as a movie set for Japanese filmmakers.
+It is also a frequent destination for climbers and tourists alike.